Proofreading Tips

 Aug 06, 2020

 If you’re editing or proofreading academic writing about chemistry, you may need to know how the ACS referencing system works.
-But you might not have come across this citation style unless you’re a chemist!
-To learn the basics, then, check out our guide below.
+But you might not have come across this citation style before unless you’re a chemist!
+That’s why we’ve put together this guide to take you through the essentials.
 What Is ACS Referencing?
-However, the ACS does provide some general […]
+The “ACS” in […]

 -